cliosight/Docs/README.md

 ![worflow](https://miro.medium.com/v2/resize:fit:720/format:webp/1*KZRn3jpn3tsc-dcTQ3FeHA.png)

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions for data upload, viewing, and editing.
-Also execution of triggers and workflows can be restricted by the admin.
+Also execution of triggers and workflows can be restricted.
 An example of this is controlled access to forms and reports based on the geographic location of users.

 Types of users:
 1. **Admin** - Allowed to perform all actions within an account.
 2. **User** - Only view permission for assigned (non-public) forms, reports and dashboards.
-3. Admin-Minor - All permissions for UI and automation elements.
+3. Admin-Minor - All permissions for UI and automation components.
 No access to datasources, users/groups and tables.

 ## Leveraging Automation and AI Components <a name="ai"></a>